How can we help?

 For those not part of TESOL or the Volunteer Tutor Program, the procedure for independent observers is the following:

-- Submit the short observation application form, which you can download here.
+- Submit the short observation application form, which you can fill in here .

 - Upon receipt of the application, an ILI trainer will arrange a class for the observer to watch.
 Upon confirmation from the teacher, the ILI trainer will notify the observer and discuss the observation process.